prakashnerale/FurnishShopper/README.md

-# prakashprojects
+# prakashproject
-projects
-This project is the E-Commerce plateform for all type of Furnitures.
+Project is the E-Commerce plateform for all type of Furnitures.
 We can Order our desired furniture from the application.